-At Meeks' Farms & Nursery, we are only sucessful if your new reforestation project is sucessful.
+At Meeks' Farms & Nursery, we are only successful if your new reforestation project is successful.
 Following are some guidelines for buying container seedlings.

 In an on-going study at 4 sites in Alabama, (Covington, Escambia, Lee & Macon counties) root types and plug lengths of several container types have been compared.
 The following is a summary of the data for two plug lengths.
 The Styro-block 415-B (6 inch plug) and Hiko V-93 (3.5 inch plug).
 At age two some of the results are as follows.

 Four criteria have been examined: 1.
 Survial

 2. Ground Line Diameter

 1. Survival On three of four sites the 6 inch plug had a higher survival percentage than the 3.5 inch plug.